matthiasn/clojure-system-book/manuscript/Client-Wordcount-Chart.md

              (get (reg/linear-regression (take 1000 (get @ratio-items text))) 1)))))
 ~~~

-Okay, this is quite a bit to go through, but the code also takes care of the linear regression for the trend arrow.
-Before we go through the code function by function, let's have a look at the ````birdwatch.stats.regression```` **[namespace](https://github.com/matthiasn/BirdWatch/blob/574d2178be6f399086ad2a5ec35c200d252bf887/Clojure-Websockets/MainApp/src/cljs/birdwatch/stats/regression.cljs)** first:
+Okay, there is quite a bit to go through, but the code also takes care of the linear regression for the trend arrows.
+Before discuissing each function, let's have a look at the ````birdwatch.stats.regression```` **[namespace](https://github.com/matthiasn/BirdWatch/blob/574d2178be6f399086ad2a5ec35c200d252bf887/Clojure-Websockets/MainApp/src/cljs/birdwatch/stats/regression.cljs)** first:

 ~~~
 (ns birdwatch.stats.regression)